-David Shyr MD, Geetha Puthenveetil MD, Children’s Hospital of Orange County.
+David Shyr MD, Geetha Puthenveetil MD, CHOC Hospital in Orange.
 Abstract accepted for a poster presentation at the Annual meeting of the American Society of Pediatric Hematology/Oncology in April 2010

-Jill Stites FNP, Geetha Puthenveetil MD, Children’s Hospital of Orange County Abstract accepted for a poster presentation at the Annual meeting of the American Society of Pediatric Hematology/Oncology in April 2010
+Jill Stites FNP, Geetha Puthenveetil MD, CHOC Hospital in Orange.
+Abstract accepted for a poster presentation at the Annual meeting of the American Society of Pediatric Hematology/Oncology in April 2010

 “Poster presentation” Ninth Cooley’s Anemia Symposium, 10/09